mauro-b-cringe-zone/meeSeeks-Kirkland/PRIVACY.md

 Para cualquier pregunta o inquietud con respecto a la política de privacidad, envíeme un correo electrónico a maubg2007@gmail.com.

 # English

+# What do we do with your profile?
+### Who has access?
+    The information that Maubot keeps is very confidential.
+ONLY MAUBOT CAN HAVE ACCESS TO THE INFO.
+(Unless they hack it)
+### What do we keep?
+    Maubot just takes your id, no names or anything.
+### What do we do with them?
+    What we do with your id is basically to save it for Tags, Economy, all that.
+### If I want nothing to be saved?
+    You can put on your server `m.request Hello, I would like my id not to appear in your bot (id)`, And we will remove it from all databases.

 # Privacy Policy